Anusara is yoga with heart.

 Om Namah Shivaya Gurave

-The following English translation reflects a general sentiment of the actual Sanskrit words; they rhyme and work together for singing.
+This English translation reflects a general sentiment of the actual Sanskrit words.
+The translation may work for singing.

 I open my heart to the power of Grace